 - B2C Products: $37,500

 Using your numbers and your economic sector, you can identify a starting budget for 2020.

 04 - INTEGRATE.
 DON'T ELIMINATE.

-When you built your ideal client profiles, you might have noticed you are marketing across different generations and demographics, which can make it difficult to pinpoint the right channels to reach your audience.
+When you built your ideal client profiles, you might have noticed you are marketing across different generations and demographics, making it difficult to pinpoint the right channels to reach your audience.
 The good news is that you can boost your brand awareness and spread your message across multiple channels with integrated marketing.
 This approach allows you to focus on one consistent message, and align your diverse customer communication preferences.

 With integrated marketing campaigns, you can reinforce a single concept in person, on social media, through print advertisements, and more.
 Sharing consistent messages in a variety of places will help your audience retain the content that you are sharing.
 The world moves quickly, and attention spans even quicker, so it is important to keep the frequency of your messaging a top priority.
-In addition, if your sales cycle is long or your business isn’t as simple as “add to cart, check out”, canvassing your brand across channels will help keep your company top of mind when a prospect is ready to purchase a product or service you offer.
+In addition, if your sales cycle is long or your business isn’t as simple as “add to cart, check out,” canvassing your brand across channels will help keep your company top of mind when a prospect is ready to purchase a product or service you offer.

 05 - PLAN, BUT BE FLEXIBLE

 If you are running behind on your 2020 marketing, that’s okay.
 You don’t have to have every single social post, event, and advertisement planned down to the minute it’s supposed to happen.
 What’s important when planning is to create a general framework for your marketing, quarter by quarter.
 Identify the campaigns you want to run, the channels they will be distributed on, and the deadlines you need to meet.
 By having your larger, integrated campaigns loosely scheduled throughout the year, you have the flexibility to shift priorities as needed.
 This allows for new topics, trends, and content you customers will find relevant.